DOE Office of Electricity (OE)

 DOE Solar Energy Technologies Office

-Berkeley Lab, along with Pacific Northwest National Laboratory (PNNL) and the National Renewable Energy Laboratory (NREL), are providing analytical support on distribution system planning and distributed energy resources (DER), with funding from DOE's Solar Energy Technologies Office (SETO).
-For more information on this program, click here.
+Berkeley Lab, along with Pacific Northwest National Laboratory (PNNL) and the National Renewable Energy Laboratory (NREL), are providing analytical support to state public utility commissions on issues related to solar energy and other distributed energy resources.
+This support is being provided as part of DOE's Grid Modernization Lab Consortium, with funding from the Solar Energy Technologies Office (SETO).

 Other DOE-Funded Technical Assistance